-- Strengthen existing partnerships and form new ones to enhance high quality job creation in Hawai'i. - Capitalize on being a member of the PCATT Consortium by participating in statewide training.

-- Work closely with employers to increase the qualified and skilled workforce base. - Increase enrollment in non-credit and short-term training in areas where there is a demonstrated State of Hawai'i shortages of qualified workers, where the average wage is at or above the US average. - Collaborate with Chambers, industry or government agencies to conduct market needs assessment/validation of needed training that contribute to workforce and economic development. - Obtain accurate information about workforce and employment insight from data gathered from the Department of Labor, UHERO, EMSI - Continue to offer English language training for non-native speaking residents. - Develop 2 new non-credit programs by the end of fiscal year that is responsive to the community needs. - Track job placement for training for jobs where there is a demonstrated shortage.
+- Strengthen existing partnerships and form new ones to enhance high quality job creation in Hawaii. - Capitalize on being a member of the PCATT Consortium by participating in statewide training. - Work closely with employers to increase the qualified and skilled workforce base. - Increase enrollment in non-credit and short-term training in areas where there is a demonstrated State of Hawai'i shortage of qualified workers, where the average wage is at or above the US average. - Collaborate with Chambers, industry, or government agencies to conduct market needs assessment/validation of needed training that contributes to workforce and economic development. - Obtain accurate information about workforce and employment insight from data gathered from the Department of Labor, UHERO, and EMSI. - Continue to offer English language training for non-nativespeaking residents. - Develop two new non-credit programs by the end of FY16 that are responsive to the community needs. - Track job placement for training for jobs where there is a demonstrated shortage.